 That’s a joke — sort of.

-You might think you’re ready, but hot yoga’s high temperatures and humidity mean that it isn’t for everyone.
-On the flip side, though, it is a great way to take your practice up a notch.
-So if you’re looking for a new challenge, hot yoga might just be it.
+You might think you’re ready, but hot yoga’s high temperatures and humidity mean it isn’t for everyone.
+On the flip side, though, it is a great way to improve your practice.
+So, if you’re looking for a new challenge, hot yoga might be it.

 There are three studies worth mentioning that look at the health impacts of Bikram classes.
-In the first, there was a marked increase in the flexibility, leg strength, and balance in participants who attended three classes a week for eight weeks.
+In the first, there was a marked increase in flexibility, leg strength, and balance in participants who attended three classes a week for eight weeks.
 In the second, there were findings that hot yoga has cardio and insulin resistance benefits.
-Finally, in the last study, 48% of participants showed an improvement in their mood and better flexibility, less anxiety, and improved skin clarity.
+Finally, in the last study, 48% of participants showed improved mood, flexibility, less anxiety, and improved skin clarity.
 And it appears that weight loss is an extra side benefit.

 If you take those results and add in some of the documented benefits of regular sauna use (which include lower blood pressure, reduced risk of heart disease, and fewer symptoms of depression), hot yoga starts to look like a great option.

-If these benefits have convinced you, but you’re not sure if you’re ready, here’s a handy checklist that I’ve developed by gathering the thoughts and opinions of top hot yoga instructors from around the world.
+If these benefits have convinced you, but you’re not sure if you’re ready, here’s a handy checklist I’ve developed by gathering the thoughts and opinions of top hot yoga instructors worldwide.

 Make sure to look at my beginner yoga article, as well, before diving fully into hot yoga.